AccidentSim: Generating Vehicle Collision Videos with Physically Realistic Collision Trajectories from Real-World Accident Reports: METHODOLOGY

 \subsubsection{Collision Scenario Simulation}

-In the accident simulation phase, we developed a comprehensive scenario reconstruction pipeline to accurately recreate real-world collision scenarios and construct a high-quality collision dataset for fine-tuning AccidentLLM later.
+In the accident simulation phase, we developed a comprehensive scenario reconstruction pipeline to accurately recreate real-world collision scenarios and construct a high-quality collision dataset for the subsequent fine-tuning of AccidentLLM.
 The process begins by partitioning the extracted accident report information into vehicle-specific information, such as velocity and location, and road-related details.
 Using RoadRunner \cite{RoadRunner}, we construct high-fidelity 3D road models, which are seamlessly integrated into the CARLA simulation environment.
 CARLA's advanced vehicle navigation capabilities, combined with the extracted vehicle dynamics and physical parameters such as friction and gravity, ensure realistic motion and collision behavior.
 Specifically, frictional forces are determined by road slope and surface properties, while gravity influences acceleration and deceleration, particularly on inclined surfaces.
 As the vehicle approaches the designated collision point, critical vehicle information such as speed, position, and orientation at the moment of impact are captured and the post-collision trajectory is recorded and generated.
 This generated post-collision trajectory data provides a robust foundation for fine-tuning the Llama model \cite{dubey2024llama}, significantly enhancing its ability to predict physically realistic post-collision trajectories in various scenarios.
-For more details, refer to Section C of the Supplementary Materials.